ethereum/pm/All Core Devs Meetings/Meeting 58.md

 ** **
-**ACTION 58.8** Create a Beacon Chain Finality Gadget initiative working group and find someone to lead it.
+**ACTION 58.8** Alexey to create a Beacon Chain Finality Gadget initiative working group and find someone to lead it, for context please see discussion in [Ethereum Magicians](https://ethereum-magicians.org/t/eth2-in-eth1-light-clients/2880).
 ** **